Representation and reconstruction of covariance operators in linear inverse problems: Introduction

 where $y$ and $\epsilon$ belong to an either finite or infinite dimensional Banach space.
 The map $\calK$ is called forward operator and is generally assumed to be known, although its uncertainty has also been taken into account in the literature \citep{Arridge2006, Golub1980, Gutta2019, Kluth2017, Lehikoinen2007, Nissinen2009, Zhu2011}.
 The term $\epsilon$ represents observational error.

-Problem \ref{eq:inv_model_intro} is a well-studied problem within applied mathematics.
+Problem \ref{eq:inv_model_intro} is a well-studied problem within applied mathematics (for early works in the field, see \cite{Calderon1980, Geman1990, Adorf1995}).
 Its main difficulties arise from the fact that, in practical situations, an inverse of the forward operator does not exist, or if it does, it amplifies the noise term.
 For this reason such a problem is called ill-posed.
 Consequently, the estimation of the function $x$ in (\ref{eq:inv_model_intro}) is generally tackled by minimizing a functional which is the sum of a data (fidelity) term and a regularizing term encoding prior information on the function to be recovered \citep[see, among others, ][]{Tenorio2001,Mathe2006,Cavalier2008, Lefkimmiatis2012, YueHu2012}.
 For convex optimization functionals, modern efficient optimization methods can be applied \citep{Boyd2010, Beck2009, Chambolle2011, Chambolle2016, Burger2016}.
 Alternatively, when it is important to assess the uncertainty associated with the estimates, a Bayesian approach could be adopted \citep{Kaipio2005, Calvetti2007,Stuart2010, Repetti2019}.
-More recently, also the deep convolutional neural network approach has been applied to this setting \citep{Jin2017,McCann2017}.
+The deep convolutional neural network approach has also been applied to this setting \citep{Jin2017,McCann2017}.

 In imaging sciences, it is sometimes of interest to find an optimal representation and perform statistics on the second order information associated with the functional samples, i.e. the covariance operators describing the variability of the underlying functional images.
 This is, for instance, the case in a number of areas of neuroimaging, particularly those investigating functional connectivity.
 In this work, we establish a framework for reconstructing and optimally representing indirectly observed samples $\calC_1,\ldots, \calC_n$, that are covariance operators, expressing the second order properties of the underlying unobserved functions.
 The indirect observations are covariance operators generated by the model